Kalan-Brock/CloudUO/plugins/DiscordBot/README.md

 ## Installation

-Simply include the plugin in your shard's docker-compose.yml file and direct it to your custom script folder:
+Include the plugin in your shard's docker-compose.yml file and direct it to your custom script folder:

 ```yaml
 services: